wilsonmar/mac-setup/README.md

 PROTIP: Take a Backup again to establish a new baseline before and after you upgrade your machine.

 NOTE: The automation script is installed, it can do a Time Machine backup.

-<a name="ResetToFactorySettings"></a>

-## Reset to Factory Settings

-You can now confidently reset the machine to factory settings, which erases all data.

-Finishing this enables you to confirm your ability to restore your computer to the state when the backup was taken.

-1. Shut down your Mac.
-1. Turn it on and immediately press and hold the Command (⌘) + R keys.
-1. Keep holding until you see the Apple logo or a spinning globe.
-This will boot your Mac into macOS Recovery.
-1. Select Disk Utility and click Continue.
-1. In Disk Utility, select your main drive (usually named Macintosh HD) from the list on the left.
-1. Click the Erase button at the top of the window.
-1. Name: You should leave it as "Macintosh HD" because it's the "Startup Volume"s.
-1. Format: Choose APFS (for most modern Macs) or Mac OS Extended (Journaled) for older Macs.
-1. Scheme: Choose GUID Partition Map.
-1. Click Erase to wipe the drive.
-1. Close Disk Utility to return to the macOS Utilities window.
-1. Select Reinstall macOS and click Continue.
-1. Follow the on-screen instructions to reinstall the operating system.
-This may take some time, depending on your internet speed and the version of macOS being installed.
-1. Once the macOS installation is complete, your Mac will restart and you’ll see the Setup Assistant.

-   A. If you're selling or giving away the Mac, don’t complete the setup process.
-Simply press Command + Q and select Shut Down.
-The new owner can complete the setup with their own information.

-   B. If you want to restore your Mac, Shut down your Mac, plug in your backup media, and press the start button.
-When the boot-up screen appears, select the backup media and press the start button.

 <hr />